MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/accessibility.md

 ### Use the keyboard to navigate the user interface

 Full keyboard accessibility for all user interface elements to empower agents with different motor skills, and to help agents save critical seconds by removing the dependency on a mouse.
-[!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] supports basic keyboard navigation patterns, like switching between elements and selecting them.
-There are no keyboard shortcuts specific to [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)].
+[!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] supports basic keyboard navigation patterns, like switching between elements and selecting them.
+There are no keyboard shortcuts specific to [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].

-All tables in [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] follow the same keyboard access pattern:
+All tables in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] follow the same keyboard access pattern:

 - A table has only one tab stop.
 - Each table row can have several cells.
 To move within a row, use the left and right arrow keys.